oneunreadmail/justicebot/README.md

 Put your token in settings.ini file

+Run the script

 ...

 Profit!

+(or you can just add telegram.me/justicedeliverybot to your group)

 ## TODO

-To move lines and responses in separate customizable file
+To move lines and responses in separate customizable file [done]

 To make unittest for re-function

+To handle error messages

 ## Licence
 The MIT License (MIT)